-The mitigation plan is intended to be evaluated and updated every five years.
+As noted above, this plan is intended to be evaluated and updated every five years.
 In addition, the plan will be updated, as appropriate, when a disaster occurs that significantly affects the City of Soldotna, whether or not it receives a Presidential Declaration.
 The update will be completed as soon as possible, but no later than twelve months following the disaster occurrence.